What does the colour of the car warning symbol mean?

 5. Battery light

 This battery shaped light indicates there’s a problem with your battery’s charging system.
-It could mean there is an issue with the car battery itself or an issue with the alternator (which is what generates the power that is stored in the battery).
+It could mean there is an issue with the car battery itself or an issue with the alternator (which is what generates the power that’s stored in the battery).
 If your battery light illuminates when you turn on the ignition and your car won’t start, this means your battery is probably flat.
+You may be able to get the vehicle started with a jumper cable—if you have one available, as well as access to another working vehicle.
 You may need to call roadside assistance for a new battery or see a mechanic and have the battery and charging system checked out.

 6. Brake light

-As you may already have noticed, your brake light will turn on when your parking brake is engaged.
-However, if it lights up when the handbrake is fully released, your car may be low on brake fluid or there could be a malfunction in the braking system itself.
-We recommend pulling over immediately and calling roadside assistance.
+As you may already have noticed, your brake light will turn on when your hand or parking brake is engaged.
+However, if it lights up when the brake is fully released, your car may be low on brake fluid or there could be a malfunction in the braking system itself.
+It’s recommended to pull over immediately and call roadside assistance.

 7. Airbag light

-If a light that looks like a person strapped into their seat with a circle floating above them illuminates, then it is your airbag light.
+If a light that looks like a person strapped into their seat with a circle floating above them illuminates, then it’s your airbag light.
 This indicates that there’s something wrong with one or more of your airbags, or with the system as a whole.
-We recommend going to a mechanic as soon as possible.
+It’s recommended that you go to a mechanic as soon as possible.
 Otherwise, you could run the risk of your airbags not deploying correctly in the event of a crash.

-It’s also important to check whether your car is affected by the compulsory recall for defective items, such as Takata airbags.
-You can check whether your vehicle is affected by contacting your vehicle’s manufacturer, visiting Vehicle Recalls Australia or by visiting IsMyAirbagSafe.com.au.
-The ACCC has also issued another warning for vehicles fitted with a different type of faulty Takata airbag.
-A list of vehicles that may be affected can be found here.
+It’s also important to check whether your car is affected by a compulsory recall for defective items (e.g. Takata airbags).
+You can check whether your vehicle is affected by contacting your vehicle’s manufacturer, or by visiting Vehicle Recalls Australia or IsMyAirbagSafe.com.au.

 8. Traction control light